nicferrier/cuts/README.md

 ### Options to pass to boot

-* runInterval - the time in seconds to run the commands
+* runInterval - the time in seconds to run the commands.
-* appCallback - a function, called with the express app so you can configure routes
+* appCallback - a function, called with the express app so you can configure routes.
-* listenerCallback - a function, called with the listener address so you can enquire of the listener
+* listenerCallback - a function, called with the listener address so you can enquire of the listener.
-* logDir - a string indicating the path of the log directory where the output of the commands is collected; by default this is "logdir"
+* logDir - a string indicating the path of the log directory where the output of the commands is collected; by default this is "logdir".
-* commands - an object describing the keys to run
+* commands - an object describing the keys to run.
+* shell - a name to exec (either a bare name or a full filename) of the shell to use; bash by default.

 ### commands